freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-009.md

 ## Description
 <section id='description'>

-Since there will be two sections of items for sale, add a first `section` element within the `main` element.
+There will be two sections on the menu, one for coffees and one for desserts.
+Add a `section` element within the `main` element so you have a place to put all the coffees available.

 </section>